MAYA

 Furniture

-Polyform, Oscar, Baxter
+Poliform, Oscar, Baxter

 Sanitary

-Antonio Lupi, Gessi, Phalper
+Antonio Lupi, Gessi, Falper

 Kitchen equipment